polterguy/hyper-ide/helpers/help-files/01 - Hyperlambda/11 - Your first Active Event.md

 **Warning**; Before you go berserk creating your own Active Events, please realize that if your web server process for some reasons is being restarted - _Your Active Event will vanish_.
 If you want to create _persistent_ Active Events, you'll need to declare them in e.g. a Hyperlambda file, and make sure this file somehow is executed, every time your web server process starts.
-Now you probably understand the purpose with our initial _"startup.hl"_ file, from our _"Hello World"_ example, which we created in one of our first chapters.
+At this point, it should probably become clear what our initial _"startup.hl"_ file's purpose is, from our _"Hello World"_ example, which we created in one of our first chapters.

 ### Parametrizing your Active Events